Need help with other JFrog products?

 While MySQL Database Server is not case-sensitive by default, it is important to select a case-sensitive collation because Artifactory is case-sensitive.

 createdb.sql script above COLLATE is set to "

 We recommend providing Artifactory with full privileges on the database

 Configuring Artifactory to use MySQL

-(If you do not have this file you can take it from the standalone zip distribution or directly from the JFrog domain).
+(If you do not have this file you can take it from the standalone zip distribution).
 For a full explanation on the contents of this file please refer to The Bundled Storage Configurations.

 - Adjust the connection definitions in the

 $ARTIFACTORY_HOME/etc/db.propertiesfile to match the attributes of the Artifactory database you created.

 You must configure the database URL and username/password to use.
 The schema and tables are created first time Artifactory is run using the new database.